Name: Marc Srour

 Basically, if public lecturing could be a stable job, I would love to have it.
 Too bad it isn’t.

-Outside of all the scientific stuff, there is not much.
-I’m a movie buff.
-Were it not for studying science, I would have been either a screenwriter or a director, and I have plenty of scripts and storyboards waiting to be filmed.
+Outside of all the scientific stuff, my main job is in film and advertising.
+A long time movie buff, were it not for studying science, I would have been either a screenwriter or a director, and I have plenty of scripts and storyboards waiting to be filmed.
+As it is, I help others make movies as the managing director of Orangereel Creative Collective, a talent management agency representing directors, cinematographers, animators, photographers, illustrators, and weird combinations thereof.

 Research Skills and Experience: